fsaudm/NeuralNet_NumPy/README.md

 - **NumPy**: Used for matrix operations and core numerical computations.
 - **Pandas**: Used exclusively for loading and preprocessing the MNIST dataset.

 ### Visualization
 - **Matplotlib**: Used for plotting images and graphs.
 - **Seaborn**: Used for creating a confusion matrix plot.

 ### Model Evaluation
-- **Scikit-learn**: Used for calculating accuracy and generating the confusion matrix.
+- **Scikit-learn**: Used for calculating accuracy and generating the confusion matrix (and loading the full MNIST dataset, if desired)

 ### Experiment Tracking
 - **Weights & Biases**: Used for logging metrics and visualizing the training process.
-- **TQDM**: Used for displaying progress bars during training.
+- **tqdm**: Used for displaying progress bars during training.